TuurDutoit/local-router/README.md

 router.go("result");
 ```

 The browser will be redirected to `#input`, `#result-hello` and `#result-` respectively.
-In the first and last examples, the data string passed to the callbacks will be the empty string.
+In the first and last examples, no data will be passed to the callbacks.